bigbrotherrhome/ReverbnationEventsApi/README.md

    		'page'=>1,
    		'country'=>'US',
    	]) ;
+Try Some more country codes like: CA, BR, GH, US, AM etc.
 **//**

 **//?
 3. Use the data retrieved to build your web application, always check if the "return" column is true before you proceed.**